 Finishing touches for your home-built wooden dog kennel

-Ideally this wooden dog kennel ticks all your dog’s boxes for a relaxing den from which to view his or her domain.
+Ideally this DIY wooden dog kennel ticks all your dog’s boxes for a relaxing den from which to view his or her domain.
 That said, it’s more of a daytime thing – read ‘can dogs sleep outside‘ to see why.

 Nevertheless daytime can be cold, stormy and cold at the best of times.
 Now that you know how to build a dog kennel out of wood, you need it to be waterproof and windproof too.